• Skip to primary navigation

 I like to describe quinoa as nutty and kind of earthy.
 You could even say it has a sweet flavor.
 It’s neat in that it’s so versatile and can be used in many recipes, adapting to the flavors of the dish.

-Not quite in the way that tofu does, but still, you can add quinoa to everything from chocolate breakfast bowls to salads.
+Not quite in the way that tofu does, but still, you can add quinoa to everything from chocolate breakfast bowls to quinoa lentil salad with lemon vinaigrette.
 I get asked, “what does quinoa taste like?” often.
 My best answer is to give it a try by finding a recipe that looks good and heading to the kitchen.

 You may wonder about the color of your quinoa.
 White quinoa is basically thought to be the least bitter of the 3 and turns out the fluffiest when cooked.
 For salads, many people will choose red quinoa or black quinoa (said to have the earthiest taste).
 They both have a texture that works well in cold dishes.